PHENOM DESKTOP SEM

 Talk to an Instrumentation Specialist Today!

-STEM Imaging Modes
+STEM Imaging Modes:

-Bright Field
+Bright Field (BF)

 BF imaging collects on-axis electrons scattered by the sample.
 BF image contrast depends primarily on sample thickness and composition, where thicker areas containing heavier elements appear darker.
 With improved sensitivity to light elements, BF mode can be particularly useful for studying organic samples.

-Dark Field
+Dark Field (DF)

 DF imaging detects off-axis electrons that result from relatively lower diffraction angles.
 Image contrast depends on thickness and atomic number with brighter areas corresponding to local mass-thickness.
 DF imaging is more sensitive to atomic number differences in lighter elements, and is useful for a broad range of samples.